electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 And much more.

-So HTML lets us invent our own classes, and gives us a way to say what class an element belongs to.
+HTML lets us invent our own classes, and gives us a way to say what class an element belongs to.
 We do this by adding an *attribute* to the element's opening tag.
 Let's say we want to call our paragraph a 'greeting' paragraph:

 ``` html
 <p class="greeting">Hello World!</p>